 Don’t forget real-life products

 Don’t forget the value of using real-life products to market your business.
 Yes, even for a SaaS company.
-Many SaaS companies send stickers, or small “thank you” presents to their best or most loyal customers, and many if not most founders and key team members have business cards.
-Here’s a great list of sites that offer marketing materials any company can make use of.
+Many SaaS companies send stickers, or small “thank you” present to their best or most loyal customers, and many if not most founders and key team members have business cards.

 Start with beta testing